-Shop your heart out in the Bazaars!
+Shop your heart out in the Bazaars

-Here they have plenty of boutiques selling all things such as textiles, spices, clothes, carpets, handicrafts, art, aromatherapy, slippers, leather all the way down to your typical touristy shops selling the regular fare.
+Here they have plenty of boutiques selling all things such as textiles, spices, clothes, carpets, handicrafts, art, aromatherapy, slippers, and leather all the way down to your typical touristy shops selling the regular fare.
 I personally loved shopping here as there was no hard sale.

 Head to the Spanish mosque for Sunset

 This is the most famous spot to visit for sunset in the blue city and it’s easy to tell why, it provides the most amazing view of the blue city with a dramatic backdrop of the mountains.

 If you were hoping to get photos my top tips would be either to stop off on the way up to the mosque (as it’s actually more pretty) or avoid the crowds by stepping down the hill to get the best view.

 What to eat?
-Tegine!
+Tagine!

-Tagine comes in all different varieties, but most of the time it’s a sizzling hot plate with meat such as chicken, lamb or beef cooking in it’s own juices with vegetables and topped with olives.
+Tagine comes in all different varieties, but most of the time it’s a sizzling hot plate with meat such as chicken, lamb, or beef cooking in its own juices with vegetables and topped with olives.

 Personally, I loved the main square to eat due to the buskers providing entertainment but, you can also find really good restaurants serving up their versions too!
 Bon Appetit!

 Kif in the Rif

-Kif maybe something you will become quickly accustomed to hearing in Chefchaouen.
+Kif may be something you will become quickly accustomed to hearing in Chefchaouen.
 Kif is referred to as the local Hashish or Marijuana in this town and you will be offered it at some point.
 Although it’s still illegal in Morocco it’s estimated that more than 800,000 work in the trade.

 For example, did you know that 50% of the world’s hash comes from Morocco?
 No?
-Well you do now!
+Well, you do now!